ubilabs/geocomplete/README.md

 ### Basic Usage

-To convert an input into an autocomplete field, simply call `geocomplete` plugin:
+To convert an input into an autocomplete field, simply call the Geocomplete plugin:

 ```javascript
 $("input").geocomplete();  // Option 1: Call on element.